Who We Are

 Through their company DCAP MEDIA, an NGLCC Certified LGBTBE® Enterprise, they have helped businesses and nonprofits tell power stories with measurable results since 2015.
 Dani has called the New Orleans area their adopted home since 2013 and has served on multiple boards, most recently Fund 17, as part of their mission to help Black and brown people in Louisiana level up their side hustles into livelihoods that support economic growth.

 Driven by their curiosity and activism goals, Capistrano strives to combine their entrepreneurship with their advocacy.
 Dani is a Goldman Sachs 10KSB alum (2022), an alum of the first ever Nike “The Academy” program for diverse suppliers (2022), a member of NLGJA: The Association of LGBTQ Journalists, and has been a co-admin of Queer Exchange NOLA (a mutual aid resource for queer & trans New Orleanians) since 2015.
-Dani is honored to help further Imagine Water Works’ mission with development support through grant writing and strategic partnerships in 2023 and beyond.
+Dani is honored to help further Imagine Water Works’ mission in an advisory capacity in 2023 and beyond.

 THE IMAGINATION FARMERS: Many thanks to our former teammates, staff, advisors, and countless others who have volunteered their time, resources, and talents in the spirit of mutual aid.
 We are especially grateful to our 2023 Imagination Farmers who have all worked to build The Imagination Farm as it stands today, including Lavonte L., JCJ, Courtney N., Dyani D., Ahmaad L., Pharez S., Vanessa V., Jared B., Austin A., Nic L., Sara C., Jenna V., Ysela G., Ben and Maurice.
+Thank you, also, to Tara, James, and Lauren for supporting mutual aid efforts over the years.
 And last but not least, to Rob, Elise, Lil’ Button, Jeff, and all who imagined on this land before us.

 VOLUNTEER WITH US!
 Contact Déja at deja@imaginewaterworks.org or fill out this brief survey to let us know what you’re interested in.
 You can also stay updated by signing up for our newsletter below.